ianyepan/ianyepan.github.io/_posts/2021-05-12-system-default-monospace-fonts-pt2.md

 ## Concluding Words

 That's all for this journey of exploring system default monospace fonts!
-Hope you enjoyed reading it, and perhaps learned something new.
+Hope you enjoyed reading it and perhaps learned something new.